 A new technology for processing digestates from a continuous high-solids AD system handling MSW has been developed by Organic Waste Systems (OWS).
 Named SORDISEP (for SORting, DIgestion, and SEParation), the system cleans the digestate through a multistep process.
 The first step adds water to the digestate, then passes it across a vibrating sieve that separates larger than 3 mm (0.12 in.) from smaller items.
 The larger pieces, mostly plastics, textiles, small bits of metal, etc., go to a trommel screen for further separation into a light fraction and “clean inerts.”
 The undersized fraction goes to a centrifugal sand separator that fractionates the stream into rough sand and organics streams.
 The rough sand is cyclonically split into wet sand and “plant debris;” the latter is returned to the organics stream coming off the sand separator.
 This organics stream is dewatered in a centrifuge to make a fibrous sludge cake.
 The technology is in pilot-scale operation at an OWS facility in Münster, Germany.

-Craig Coker is a Contributing Editor to BioCycle and a Principal in the firm Coker Composting & Consulting (www.cokercompost.com), near Roanoke, Virginia.
+Craig Coker is Senior Editor of BioCycle and a Principal in the firm Coker Composting & Consulting (www.cokercompost.com), near Roanoke, Virginia.
 He can be reached at firstname.lastname@example.org.